peternordby/adventofcode/README.md

 ```
 python d[x].py [file]
 ```
-to run test inputs where file is the filename for the .txt with the example.
+to test inputs where [file] represents the filename for the .txt containing the example.

 Happy holidays! ❄